F4IF/ctree-demo/README.md

 This team is responsible for implementing the database to hold and access all user and collaboration tree data.
-For the alpha version this means duplicating the randomly generated data structures and interfaces and backing them with a real online database, likely Firebase due to native Polymer support.
+For the alpha version this means duplicating the randomly generated data structures and interfaces and backing them with a real online database.
 This is a high priority part of the project, required before we can start alpha testing.

 ### Visualization

-One of the core ideas behind Collaboration Trees is that contributors can quickly contribute by skimming suggested elements.
-This makes reviewing the most popular elements and overall structure of the tree more difficult for anyone trying to watch the progress of the tree or check for an answer if a question or problem was used as the seed for the tree.
+One of the core ideas behind Collaboration Trees is that contributors can quickly contribute by skimming suggested posts.
+This makes reviewing the most popular posts and overall structure of the tree more difficult for anyone trying to watch the progress of the tree or check for an answer if a question or problem was used as the seed for the tree.
 This team is responsible for creating and integrating different visualizations of the overall data.
 This will aid alpha testing, but is not yet a requirement before it begins.

-### Element
+### Post

-Elements are the individual pieces which make up all Collaboration Trees, similar to comments in a forum or pages on a wiki.
-Because of this, elements require more work, which has been divided into sub-teams.
+Posts are the individual pieces which make up all Collaboration Trees, similar to comments in a forum or pages on a wiki.
+Because of this, posts require more work, which has been divided into sub-teams.

-#### New Element
+#### New Post

-This team is responsible for implementing everything required to create new elements, whether they're the first element for a new Collaboration Tree, a new element related to another element, or a new element which needs to be linked to another element.
-This also includes the important task of looking for other existing elements which may be similar and suggesting them to the user to try and reduce duplicates.
+This team is responsible for implementing everything required to create new posts, whether they're the first post for a new Collaboration Tree, a new post related to another post, or a new post which needs to be linked to another post.
+This also includes the important task of looking for other existing posts which may be similar and suggesting them to the user to try and reduce duplicates.
 Because this is required for building cTrees, the core functionality is required before we can start alpha testing.

-#### Element Details
+#### Post Details

-This team is responsible for the core details screen of the element dialog.
+This team is responsible for the core details screen of the post dialog.
 The core functionality is already implemented, but can be improved to be more intuitive.
-This team is also responsible for adding additional types of input for elements via the pluggable structure.
+This team is also responsible for adding additional types of input for posts via the pluggable structure.

-#### Element Feedback
+#### Post Feedback

-Feedback is a core component for Collaboration Trees, being supported for each element variation as well as each variation of each piece of an element.
-This team is responsible for making the element dialog's feedback screen fully functional, including listing, sorting, and adding feedback.
+Feedback is a core component for Collaboration Trees, being supported for each post variation as well as each variation of each piece of an post.
+This team is responsible for making the post dialog's feedback screen fully functional, including listing, sorting, and adding feedback.
 One unique feature of cTree comments is that supporting data, like images, quotes, or studies, is encouraged by increasing their visibility when included.
-This team is also responsible for the up/down vote functionality supported both on the feedback screen and details screen of the element dialog.
+This team is also responsible for the up/down vote functionality supported both on the feedback screen and details screen of the post dialog.

-#### Element Contributors
+#### Post Contributors

-Elements list a summary of top contributors on their preview and details screen, which takes the user to a summary of all contributors and their contributions to the element.
+Posts list a summary of top contributors on their preview and details screen, which takes the user to a summary of all contributors and their contributions to the post.
 This team is responsible for both the summary and page listing all contributors.

 ### User Dialog